Paingouin/ModernCPPSeed/README.md

 ```
 ModernCPPSeed
 ║
-╚╦═ Batches
+╚╦═ Executables
- ║  ╠═ Batch_1
+ ║  ╠═ Executable_1
  ║  ║  ╠═  .cpp and .h files
  ║  ║  ╚═  CMakeLists.txt --where  you configure your exe
  ║  ║
- ║  ╠═ Batch_2
+ ║  ╠═ Executable_2
  ║  ║  ╠═  .cpp and .h files
  ║  ║  ╚═  CMakeLists.txt
  ║  ║
- ║  ╚═  CMakeLists.txt --where you add the batches you want to add, with add_subdirectory
+ ║  ╚═  CMakeLists.txt --where you add the Executables you want to add, with add_subdirectory
  ║
  ╠═ Libraries
  ║  ╠═ Library_1